 Parallel to the mapping of the EFAS and CFRS, a broad survey will be carried out containing the legislation and public policies focused on the subject, the possible bills in progress and the relevant political actors.
 This survey will allow a comprehensive understanding of how the relationship between rural education institutions and the State is guided.

-The main objective is to generate strong inputs for the elaboration of a advocacy plan for education in the countryside, which can help in the construction and approval of bills aimed at strengthening it, with the pedagogy of alternation as its guiding principle.
-It is hoped that the efforts committed to carrying out the proposal will result in the formal recognition, by the MEC, of the pedagogy of alternation in Brazilian education and in the creation of a new flow of institutional investment in the structure of state promotion of education that proves to be effective and viable for EFAs and CFRs, with their own and regular budget allocation.
+The main objective is to generate strong inputs for the elaboration of a advocacy plan for the education of the countryside, which can help in the construction and approval of bills aimed at strengthening it, with the pedagogy of alternation as its guiding principle.
+It is hoped that the efforts committed to carrying out the proposal result in the formal recognition, by the MEC, of the pedagogy of alternation in Brazilian education and in the creation of a new flow of institutional investment in the structure of state promotion of education that proves to be effective and viable for EFAs and CFRs, with their own and regular budget allocation.

 The mapping of the actors will start together with the conversation circles for the dissemination of the collection of information about the schools.
-This will be the moment to understand everything these actors are doing in favor of education in the countryside and join efforts to create an action strategy for the advocacy plan🇧🇷 At the same time, the team will survey the history of existing public policies and legislative proposals on the subject, as well as understand how the articulation of political actors that have education as a priority of action takes place.
+This will be the moment to understand everything these actors are doing in favor of education in the countryside and to join efforts to create an action strategy for the advocacy plan??
+At the same time, the team will survey the history of existing public policies and legislative proposals on the subject, as well as understand how the articulation of political actors that have education as a priority of action takes place.